decretist/Dissertation/Chapter2/chapter2.markdown

 tree-structured data in which internal nodes have only sibling pointers, and tree-structured data in which internal nodes have both sibling and parent pointers.

-[63] **Confirm**.
-If these questions are missing altogether in the first recension, what is the relationship to the questions as stated in the initial case statement?

 <div align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.